-Beth Graczyk Productions, Inc is committed to anti-racism practices through self-education, community engagement, and sustaining connections and support with individuals and organizations engaging in the work.
+Beth Graczyk Productions, Inc is committed to anti-racism and de-colonization practices through self-education, community engagement, and sustaining connections and support with individuals and organizations engaging in the work.